electrickery/SerialBoot/README.md

 * The switch from 'Not Ready' to 'Ready' is now instantaneously, but could be controlled from the host side.
 Not sure this can be done platform/interface independent.
 * This solution is developed and tested only on X64 Linux.
 It should work on different platforms too.

+Below a photo of the screen after loading the original SCRDUMP.lmf.txt.
+The newer one dumps 16 lines and allows for some simple navigation ('<' and '>' keys).
 ![Hex-ASCII dump of original 10 line SCRDUMP](./SCRNDUMP.jpg)